Château de Beaumont: Charles III de Croÿ

 The last and most famous Croÿ prince living at the Château of Beaumont was Charles III de Croÿ (1560-1612).
 He was born at the castle and also died here.
 Charles III played an important role of both sides of the Dutch Revolt.
 Initially, he was Stadtholder of Flanders on behalf of the insurgents.
 But he decided to reconcile with the King of Spain and changed sides.
 He fought alongside Alexander Farnese, Duke of Parma, and achieved various military victories.

 Charles III made the palace-fortress of Beaumont his favourite residence, next to his castle in Heverlee.
 The castle was restored, and beautiful gardens were created.
 Charles III was an avid collector of art: paintings, manuscripts, coins and metals.
-These collections were brought together at the château of Beaumont, were it filled the halls and galleries of the castle.
+These collections were brought together at the château of Beaumont, where it filled the halls and galleries of the castle.

 Charles III is famous for the creation of his ‘Albums de Croÿ’, a collection of 2,500 detailed illustrated maps of all his domains and possessions.
 These Albums were housed in his library in the Salamander Tower.
 The Albums offer us today an important topographical insight into the cities and villages of the Southern Netherlands.

 Although, Charles III was married twice, both his marriages remained childless.
 After his death in 1612, all his titles and possessions went to his sister Anne de Croÿ (1563-1635), who was married to Charles de Ligne, 2nd Prince of Arenberg (1550-1612).
 Their granddaughter, Anne-Caroline of Arenberg, princess de Chimay married Eugène de Hénin, count of Boussu.
 And from here, the ownership of Beaumont went into the Hénin-Liétard and Riquet de Caraman families.
 Both families also owned Chimay Castle and the title of ‘prince de Chimay’, which once also belonged to Charles III.
 The Caraman family sell their remaining possessions in Beaumont to a monastic order.